 Shinko Asian Pear Tree

 This popular, large, golden-brown and delicious fruit, Shinko Asian Pear won a Sunset Magazine taste test several years ago.
 Very juicy and sweet, Shinko Asian Pear ripens in late September.
+Hardy down to USDA zone 4.

 Latin Name: Pyrus pyrifolia